 Citizens' Jury on the future of AI research

-From 21 September 2024, 40 randomly selected citizens from the German state of Baden-Württemberg will meet as part of the Citizens' Jury "Artificial Intelligence and Freedom" of the University of Tübingen.
-They will address the question of how science and society can work together to shape the future of artificial intelligence research.
+On 23 November 2024, the Citizens' Jury “Artificial Intelligence and Freedom” at the University of Tübingen concluded its work.
+The participants addressed the question of how science and society can work together to shape the future of artificial intelligence research.

 Artificial intelligence (AI) has an impact on the everyday lives of all people.
 So what should AI research be orientated towards?
 In Baden-Württemberg, research into artificial intelligence is also financed and supported with public funds.
 This allows the state to help shape the framework and direction of AI research and set priorities.